 Our purpose-built team has over a decade of experience working together, designing and implementing impact investment strategies.
 We apply a research-intensive approach based on our extensive knowledge of technology, public policy and capital markets to identify high impact opportunities.

 Jesse Fink is a co-founder and Non-Executive Chairman of MissionPoint.
-In addition, he is also President and Chief Executive Officer of Marshall Street Management, a family office established in 1999 which has leveraged its investment expertise to develop a mission-driven, but return-focused investment strategy.
+In addition, he is also President and Chief Executive Officer of Marshall Street Management, a family office established in 1999.
 In 2004, the firm established MSM Capital Partners, MissionPoint's predecessor company.
 MSM Capital Partners was designed as a mission-oriented, multi-strategy vehicle to manage its investment activities in the emerging clean technology and environmental finance sectors.
 Jesse began his business career as a forest and land manager for Georgia-Pacific.
 After attending business school, he continued his career in marketing and operations management as well as business development, first with Citicorp and then with CUC International.
 Jesse then joined entrepreneur Jay Walker as COO of Walker Digital Inc., a leading inventor and developer of business method solutions.
 He was the founding Chief Operating Officer of priceline.com, running operations from inception through IPO.
-He then founded Marshall Street Management.
 Jesse is a graduate of the State University of New York's College of Environmental Science and Forestry in Syracuse, New York, where he received a BS in Resource Management.
 He also earned his MBA from Syracuse University's School of Management.
-In February of 2007, Jesse received the Cleantech Venture Network's the Cleantech Leader of the Year award.
-The award is presented to an organization or individual who has shown exceptional leadership in adding credibility or resources to the cleantech industry field.
-Jesse and his family manage the Fink Family Foundation, which focuses on catalytic environmental and educational grant making.
+Jesse and his family manage the Fink Family Foundation, which focuses on moving communities toward a more balanced, sustainable relationship with the environment.
+Jesse serves on the Steering Committee of ReFED, a nonprofit initiative the Foundation seed funded in 2015 to reduce food waste in the US.

 Mark Cirilli leads MissionPoint’s overall strategy and chairs the firm’s investment committee.
 In addition, Mark serves as a managing director and is member of the investment committee for MissionPoint Capital Partners, a private equity firm he cofounded that specializes in clean energy and that is an affiliate of MissionPoint Partners.
 Mark currently serves on the boards of Hannon Armstrong (NYSE ticker: HASI), ReCommunity Holdings, MPH Energy Holdings, Just Greens (DBA AeroFarms) and is a board observer for OptiRTC.
 Prior to forming MissionPoint, Mark served as Chief Investment Officer of Marshall Street Management, a private family office and was a Founder and Managing Partner of MSM Capital Partners, LLC, where he developed and executed the firm’s investment strategy in clean technology and environmental finance sectors.
 Prior to Marshall Street, he held Chief Financial Officer and operating positions at a retail franchise and at Cannondale Corporation, a publicly traded bicycle manufacturer.
 In addition, Mark was with Coopers & Lybrand’s Financial Advisory Services Group where he provided due diligence and transactions services support to Fortune 500 Companies’ mergers and acquisitions activities.
 Mark has extensive experience in investment management, corporate finance, accounting and business operations.
 Mark earned an MBA with Distinction from Columbia University and a BA in Accounting and Economics from Fordham University.